leonvanbokhorst/react-respond-reflect-trainer/README.md

----
-language:
-- en
-license: mit
-pretty_name: React-Respond-Reflect Dialogues
-size_categories:
-- n<1K
-task_categories:
-- conversational
-task_ids:
-- dialogue-modeling
-- empathetic-dialogue
----

-# React-Respond-Reflect Dialogues Dataset 🎭
+# React-Respond-Reflect Framework 🎭

+This repository contains both a curated dialogue dataset and the tools used to generate it.
+The project aims to improve AI-human interactions through structured, empathetic conversation patterns.

+## Project Components 📦

-A curated collection of dialogues demonstrating empathetic conversation patterns using the React-Respond-Reflect framework.
-This dataset is designed to help train conversational AI models in providing emotionally intelligent and structured responses.
+1. **Dataset**: A collection of dialogues demonstrating the React-Respond-Reflect framework
+2. **Generation Tools**: Python scripts for creating and processing dialogue data

 ## Dataset Description 📊